Classical mechanics as the high-entropy limit of quantum mechanics: The high-entropy limit

 Note that while entropy could be increased in many different ways, under a stretching map unitary evolution will be mapped to another unitary evolution.
 In fact, if $H$ is a polynomial of position and momentum, we will be able to write the corresponding $\hat{H}$ such that $T_Q(\hat{H}) = H$.
 The stretching map, then, is useful to show not only that high-entropy states can be approximated by classical states, but that unitary evolution can be approximated by classical Hamiltonian mechanics.
 One may show that arbitrary entropy-increasing maps will recover classical states, for example by applying similar techniques to entropy bounds~\cite{Hall_2018}, but they will not necessarily recover classical Hamiltonian evolution.

 As a more quantitative illustration, we can see what happens to the entropy of Gaussian states as we reduce the lowest possible uncertainty in the redefined quantum space.
 The entropy will become $S_{\lambda Q}(\Sigma) = S_Q(\lambda \Sigma) - \ln(\lambda)$.
 As we can see in Fig.~\ref{fig:uncertainty_scaled}, even with low factors of $\lambda$ the entropy curve approaches the classical one.
 If one takes the limit $\lambda \to \infty$, the above expression reduces to the classical equation.
+It should be stressed that these negative entropy states are fictitious, and it is only the difference in entropy that remains physically significant.